iguess-app/iGuess-API-Holi/README.md

 * To all IO tests, at test name it necessary to put [IO] at prefix
 * All functions and variables need to be in English
 * All date/hour treatment must be coded at coincident dateManager

+//TODO: Create a routine to update haveActiveLines according to active championships?